Monday, January 22, 2007

 It isn't normal to be nauseous for two+ weeks.
 Did I catch a parasite from petting stray dogs and cats in Tahiti (honeymoon)?
 I haven't had a proper physical in at least 15 years.
 Is there something wrong with my head/brain?
 (Worst fear.)
 Before heading to the airport, decided to take a pregnancy test.
 This is the one positive possibility I could come up with to explain nausea, dizziness, and the need to pee frequently that I can diagnose from home.

 For the test I took, a positive result would reveal two lines, and a negative result would show one line.
-My test stick showed two lines, but one line was very faint, so it was difficult to interpret the result.

 After landing in Dallas and checking into the hotel, I went to a pharmacy and bought a variety of pregnancy tests, including a test with a digital readout that would say either “pregnant” or “not pregnant”.
 No room for confusion with that one.